utsav-desai/mini_projects/README.md

 This is a simple TicTacToe game, but it is played using the webcam and hands.
 I have used Google's Mediapipe for determining the hand coordinated and then some basic Computer Vision/Image Processing tools.(PS: This project was completed in 1 hr :P)

+To imlpement the game, go to the file *main.py* in the TicTacToe folder.
+Type the following command in the terminal:

+`python main.py`

+Thenafter the camera window will pop up with the game square.
+You can fill the shapes by just clicking the shapes in the air(distance from the screen for clicking can be determined by hit and trial).
+Circle player will have first turn in the game followed by cross player.

 # [Doc scanner](/doc_scanner/)

 This is a camera module which can be used scan the documents.
 You can upload any image of a document, and the code will run some image processing on it to identify the corners and align it with the screen and save the final image in the same folder.